 The 75th St. CIP will reduce road-rail crossing conflicts by eliminating the at-grade crossing at 71st Street under the north-south CSX tracks between Hamilton Avenue and Bell Avenue, north of Forest Hill Junction.
 This will eliminate nearly 3.5 hours of daily road closure, improve safety and relieve traffic on parallel streets.
 The 75th St. CIP will improve rail passenger service reliability with faster and more reliable service on the Metra SouthWest Service (SWS) line and Amtrak Cardinal service.
 It will reduce community mobility problems by providing major improvements at viaducts in the project area as well as improved mobility, safety and security for drivers, pedestrians and cyclists.
 Additional community mobility improvements will also be implemented.

-The community's input was factored in throughout the project's Phase I environmental study and preliminary design, which was completed during 2010-2014.
-The project team used the advice of the community when making decisions about the project.
-Stakeholder input helped the project team better understand how the project might affect the community, which in turn informed decisions about community-based improvements that could be included in the overall project.
-For example, viaduct and community mobility improvements are now included in the project in large part because of direct community input in support of these types of improvements.
+The community's input was factored in throughout the project's Phase I planning and environmental design, completed between 2010-2014.
+The project team weighed this input carefully when making decisions about the project.
+Stakeholder input helped the project team better understand how the project might affect the community, which in turn helped the project team make more informed decisions.
+Viaduct and community mobility improvements were included in the project in part because of direct community input in support of these improvements.

-During Phase I, there were six Community Advisory Group Meetings, three Community Meetings, six Public Meetings and a formal Public Hearing held in October 2014; 140 people attended the Public Hearing and 89 comments were received and responded to.
+During Phase I, we had six Community Advisory Group Meetings, three Community Meetings, six Public Meetings and one Public Hearing in October 2014; 140 people attended the Public Hearing and 89 comments received responses.
 Additional meetings with local elected officials took place throughout the Phase I planning process.

-- Public input led to making community mobility and viaduct improvements part of the Purpose and Need Statement, which was an important screening criterion for determining improvements included in the project.
+- Public input led the team to include community mobility and viaduct improvements in the Purpose and Need Statement, which was an important screening criterion for determining improvements included in the project.

-- Potential community impacts, such as the need for land acquisition, were important screening criteria for developing the project scope.
+- Potential community impacts, including right-of-way acquisitions, were important screening criteria for the development of the project scope.

-- Noise walls, which lessen noise generated by moving trains, were included in the project based on positive responses received from community residents that would most benefit from the noise walls.
+- Noise walls, which mitigate noise generated by moving trains, were included in the project based on positive responses received from community residents that would most benefit from the noise walls.

-The project will continue to use the Illinois Department of Transportation's Context Sensitive Solutions process to ensure stakeholder input during Phase II (final design) and Phase III (construction).
-The CREATE partners have developed a Phase II and Phase III Stakeholder Involvement Plan (SIP) that outlines the expected scope and sequencing of 75th St. CIP stakeholder involvement activities.
-The SIP ensures coordination on the commitments made by the CREATE partners at the end of Phase I, as well as stakeholder input on the upcoming decisions regarding detailed design elements and construction activities affecting the surrounding communities.
+This project will continue to follow IDOT's Context Sensitive Solutions process to ensure stakeholder input during Phase II and Phase III.
+The CREATE partners developed a Phase II and Phase III Stakeholder Involvement Plan (SIP) that outlines the scope and timing of 75th St. CIP stakeholder involvement activities.
+The SIP ensures coordination on the commitments made by the CREATE partners at the end of Phase I, as well as stakeholder input on design elements and construction activities affecting the surrounding communities.
 The SIP can be found on the project website, https://www.75thcip.org/get_involved/stakeholder.

 A copy of the Final EIS and Record of Decision (ROD) is available on this website.
 Interested stakeholders and residents can join the mailing list to receive project announcements and invitations to any future public meetings.